 The Bailiwick of Guernsey has faced an unprecedented public health and economic shock as a result of the COVID-19 pandemic.

-While the public health threat is now being effectively managed, its socio-economic consequences will pose a serious challenge for an unknown period.
+The socio-economic consequences of the pandemic will pose a serious challenge for an unknown period.

 Economic modelling for the impact in 2020 predicts a loss of GVA of an estimated 8%, or approximately £300m, in real terms and its recovery to previous levels, without any action, could take a decade.
 Unmanaged, the consequences for our community are severe, with impact on islanders’ physical and mental health, their life chances and opportunities, and the well-being of our community.

 Guernsey must restore its financial security through an approach which is innovative, dynamic and co-designed with the community.
 To revive and thrive, our vision for recovery requires investment and confidence rather than cuts and austerity.